 This post shows AWS serverless architecture to deploy a machine learning application.
 I will deploy the food recipe application as discussed here using AWS Fargate.
 Fargate is a service provided by AWS Serverless computing that removes the need to provision and manage servers.
 You can specify and pay for resources per application and improves security through application isolation by design.
 It offers AWS serverless architecture for containers.

-My purpose in this post is to provide an easy step-by-step guide on how to deploy machine learning on an AWS serverless architecture.
-I will deploy the same web app as discussed here using AWS Fargate, a serverless architecture for containers.
-Python is the programming language I am using to build and test the application along with the libraries and dependencies.
-The article will cover the entire workflow starting with building a docker image and uploading it onto the Amazon Elastic Container Registry and then creating a cluster, as well as defining and executing tasks on AWS-managed infrastructure.
+I am using Python to build and test the application along with the libraries and dependencies.
+The article will cover the entire workflow starting with building a docker image and uploading it onto the Amazon Elastic Container Registry and then creating a cluster, as well as defining and executing tasks on AWS serverless infrastructure.
 Once you are done, you will be able to deploy a fully functional containerized web app without any infrastructure provisioning on AWS.
 The code for the application is available on my GitHub repository.
-The application is available at: http://heart-healthy.adataanalyst.com:8501/

 - Build a cross-platform web app that incorporates online prediction functionality

 - Create a Dockerfile

 - Build and push a Docker image on Amazon Elastic Container Registry

 - Create and execute a task to deploy the app using AWS Fargate’s serverless infrastructure.

 Streamlit is an open-source framework for the rapid development of interactive, highly interactive, and fast machine learning and data science web applications.
 It is extremely well designed and easy to use.